 - Throw away dirty baby wipes and take the sheet outside to shake off any dirt before washing in warm water.

+Before cleaning a ceiling fan, be sure to look at the UL rating.
 Outdoor ceiling fans with a UL WET rating can actually be hosed off.
 However, outdoor ceiling fans with a UL DAMP rating and indoor ceiling fans with a UL DRY rating should not be subjected to direct contact with water.

 Browse Del Mar Fans & Lighting's selection of kitchen ceiling fans.

-How to Clean Your Ceiling Fan Remote
+How to Clean a Ceiling Fan Remote

 - Dampen a cotton round with rubbing alcohol (be careful not to drench the round)